Demographics of Italy: 1861 to early 20th century

-After Tito's annexation of Istria, Kvarner, most of the Julian March as well as the Dalmatian city of Zara following the Treaty of Peace with Italy, 1947, up to 350,000 local ethnic Italians (Istrian Italians and Dalmatian Italians) left communist Yugoslavia (Istrian–Dalmatian exodus).
-Furthermore, all of Libya's Italians were expelled after Muammar Gaddafi's takeover in 1970.
+After communist Yugoslavia annexed Istria, Kvarner, most of the Julian March as well as the Dalmatian city of Zara following the Treaty of Peace with Italy, 1947, up to 350,000 local ethnic Italians (Istrian Italians and Dalmatian Italians) fled to Italy in the Istrian–Dalmatian exodus.
+In addition, World War II itself caused half a million military and civilian casualties.
+Finally, in 1970 about 20,000 Italians were expelled from Libya by Muammar Gaddafi's regime.